 This Surry Hills restaurant-bar hybrid is now doing brunch.
 The menu includes the likes of omelettes, housemade savoury tarts and lots of fresh seafood - order the king prawn pieces in a rich, stocky bisque with crunchy-fried bits of ginger, chilli and onion.
 On the cocktail front you'll find the Dead Ringer Bloody Mary made with amontillado sherry and gin, and a cold drip coffee cocktail with bourbon, vanilla and cardamom.
 They'll also be doing bottomless Mimosas with a citrus mix of orange, lemon and pineapple for just $20.

 They're focusing on a short and sweet breakfast menu here – think English muffins with scrambled eggs and leg ham; a breakfast doughnut filled with grilled peaches and ricotta; and of course avo on toast.
-You'll also find coffee from Will and Co.
-You can also make your breakfast a party starter by ordering a mimosa, a vodka-spiked pineapple and mint juice or a coffee cocktail.
+You can also make your breakfast a party starter by ordering a Mimosa, a vodka-spiked pineapple and mint juice or a coffee cocktail.

 This French bistro dishes out brunch every weekend from 10.30am to 3pm.
 You'll find French classics – quiche, steak tartar, croissants and Croque Monsieurs – alongside a special breakfast roast, cheese platters and even snails.
 Occasionally they even do bottomless rosé to go with all the Parisian fare.